 Trebuchet are a three piece band from Cheshire who perform these ballads of both original and traditional folk songs and music.
 Actor and musician Steve Howe has experienced working with touring theatre companies as well as having twenty years of heritage performances under his belt.

-Joseph recounts his memories of military service.
+Joseph played by Steve Howe, recounts his memories of military service.
 Photo credit Alex Bond

 The changes of the industrial revolution, impacted the lives of working men, women and children in early 19th century England.
 Cottonopolis, as early ninteenth century Manchester was somtimes known, was where this revolution took place.
 As well as coal to fire the new steam engines, it was cotton which would fuel the race for wealth and power.
 But at a tragic cost to many, who's voices would not be heard by the wealthy political leaders.

 Keith sings lead vocals and plays guitars and bouzouki.
 Steve Mansfield plays concertinas and woodwind.
 Photo credit Alex Bond

 Mark Seyler far left, plays electric 5 string and Octave fiddle.
 Steve Howe on vocals and percussion.
 Photo credit Melanie Harris